 Go to Clarity’s Find an Orthodontist page and enter your zip code for a list of providers near you.
 Scroll that list and look at the specific products each doctor offers — 3M also makes Clarity Clear Braces, and not all providers work with the aligners.
 Determine which orthodontist is a good fit for you and schedule a consultation.

 Your initial appointment will consist of a physical exam, a discussion of your goals, and, if you are a good fit for Clarity Aligners, the diagnostic images necessary to plan your treatment.
-The essential images come from a digital scanner — usually, the 3M True Definition Intraoral Scanner or the Midmark True Definition Scanner — but your doctor might also want X-rays and other diagnostics.
+The essential images come from a digital scanner — often the Midmark True Definition Scanner — but your doctor will also want X-rays and photos.
 You’ll also get the chance to “try on” all 3M orthodontics appliances your doctor offers using the 3M Tx Selector app, just in case you aren’t set on their clear aligners.

 After your consultation, let your orthodontist know if you’re ready to move forward, and they’ll begin planning treatment using the 3M software algorithm.
 The AI analyzes the data in your scans and creates a rough draft of your treatment plan, which your doctor will fine-tune to deliver your perfect smile.
 They can alter everything from how many millimeters of plastic overlap your gums to the type of plastic in your aligners — even alternating plastics throughout treatment.